methusalah/OpenRTS/README.md

 We are glad to welcome all your creations : models, sounds, maps, particle sprites, army data...
 And if your contribution respects the current <a href="https://pinterest.com/search/pins/?q=low%20poly" target="_blank">low-poly art style</a>, so much the only better!

 Please note that all your contributions will fall under the OpenRTS licence, and will become public and free-to-use, as is the engine itself.

+### Why not becoming a Patron ?
+Support the author with a <a href="https://www.patreon.com/user?u=2629002&ty=h" target="_blank">tiny financial contribution</a>.
+To grant time to the project, or buy assets pack, it helps a lot !

 ### Bug report
 If you find a bug (and you will probably see many), please search for existing <a href="https://github.com/methusalah/OpenRTS/issues?q=is%3Aopen+is%3Aissue+label%3Abug" target="_blank">bug reports</a> to avoid duplicates.
 Then open your issue with a little test case.
 You can also report it on the forum, if you prefer.